SkyDNA/SoupFFA-McpeBooster/ReadME.md

 <br>

-This Plugin has now a MultiLang System with English, German Arabic and French, more comming soon.
+This Plugin has now a MultiLang System with English, German Arabic and France, more comming soon.
 Change the language easily in the config.yml

 <br>